emmaxyt/cs103a-cpa02/README.md

 -You will be directed to a list of courses that've evaluated

 -Click on the hyperlink embedded in the "course #" to read all the comments for this course

+Here's the link to the screenshots that demonstrate these steps: https://drive.google.com/drive/folders/1mL-3XddmslUyiLSjsBMUSTb73ddFZ3_d?usp=sharing